siyelo/dna/_docs/sales.md

 plenty of *informal power* to go around :o)

-In more typical consulting companies, sales people and business developers “own” their “resources” and can move and allocate them to clients as needed.
+In more typical consulting companies, sales people and business developers "own" their "resources" and can move and allocate them to clients as needed.
 At Siyelo, however, we have no managers; people are people (not resources) and are free to do whatever they want!
 Since the business developer can’t force anyone to do anything, she needs to work